 Current PhD Candidates

-Leiden University has put together a programme intended to assist you in your development as a future researcher.
-As there are many courses available, it is wise to discuss with your supervisor which courses to take.
+Leiden University has developed a programme intended to assist you in your development as a future researcher.

 Preparing for the defence ceremony